felipemagrassi/github-tools/README.md

-# GitOps
+# Ops

-Some stuff that im learning or learned with git and github
+Some stuff that im learning or learned with git, ci/cd, docker, kubernetes etc